silicann/kien/README.md

 on a serial device kien is for you. kien’s best-case scenario: you’re just writing the code that actually does things.

+Please note that kien is under active development and does not have a stable API yet.
+Breaking changes will occur between minor versions as long as we didn’t publish v1.0.0 but will be documented in the [changelog](./CHANGELOG.md).

 kien has support for:

  * (optional) keywords